Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week8.md

   }
 ```

-- CruddurApiGatewayLambdaAuthorizer: This Lambda Authorizer is responsible for authenticating and authorizing requests before they reach the Lambda function accountable for handling the upload.
+- **CruddurApiGatewayLambdaAuthorizer**: This Lambda Authorizer is responsible for authenticating and authorizing requests before they reach the Lambda function accountable for handling the upload.

   - In your gitpod create this folders `aws/lambdas/lambda-authorizer/`, create this file `index.js` to authorize API Gateway requests.
 Run the following command to install the required dependencies:
 ```bash
 npm install aws-jwt-verify --save
 ```
   - Zip the contents of the `aws/lambdas/lambda-authorizer/` directory into a file named `lambda_authorizer.zip`
   - Create a new Lambda function which is CruddurApiGatewayLambdaAuthorizer in the console using the Node 18 runtime and upload `lambda_authorizer.zip` into the Lambda code source.
   - Add environment variables `USER_POOL_ID` and `CLIENT_ID`

-- API-Gateway-Authorizer: API Gateway acts as a gateway or entry point for incoming requests and enables you to define routes and integrations and handle upload avatar requests.
+- **API-Gateway-Authorizer**: API Gateway acts as a gateway or entry point for incoming requests and enables you to define routes and integrations and handle upload avatar requests.
 To configure the API Gateway, follow these steps:
   - Open the API Gateway console and select **HTTP APIs**.
   - Click on **Build**.
   - Choose **Lambda** from the **Add integration** dropdown and select the **CruddurUploadAvatar** lambda function.